razor389/prop-simulator/README.md

 - [x] Visualizations for simulation results (`plotters`).
 - [x] Support for bracket and win percentage options (for those not using a CSV file).
 - [ ] Make `max_opposite_excursion` optional in trade data.
-- [ ] Add support for additional account types, such as Apex Trader Funding, Tradeify, Topstep Futures, etc.
+- [x] Add support for additional account types, such as Apex Trader Funding, Tradeify, Topstep Futures, etc.
 - [x] Gather more data from simulation: distribution of account lifetimes, percentage blown/timeout/max payouts, average lifetimes and returns for those groupings.
 - [x] Use `actix-web` to handle HTTP requests.
 - [x] Include histogram image in the JSON response as Base64-encoded data.
+- [ ] Use different histogram plotting library for web server, maybe `plotly`.
+Keep plotters for CLI

 ---